patternfly-kotlin/mvp/README.md

 ### Model

 You are free to use any kind of model you want to.
 There are no restrictions in the API.
-Usually you'd use some kind of data classes which you create or fetch in the presenter.
+Usually you'd use some kind of store or data classes which you create or fetch in the presenter.

 ### View